Skip to content

 The PADEP MS4 information resource CD

-EPA resources: Fact sheets for MCMs #1 and #2; a Toolbox with a variety of resources to help develop an effective and targeted outreach campaign is available here; an educational resource for kids, students, high school and teachers is available here; overviews of MCM #1 and MCM #2; info on attitude surveys
+EPA resources: Fact sheets, a Toolbox with a variety of resources to help develop an effective and targeted outreach campaign is available here; an educational resource for kids, students, high school and teachers is available here; overviews of MCM #1; info on attitude surveys

 Click here for a guide to help government officials communicate clearly to the public.